yashj0209/buildspec_python/README.md

 # buildspec_python
+This readme describes the important files and how to use the buildspec files to execute commands in Devops Build Service.

+## app.py
-Consider a simple python flask web application app.py which performs the conversion of weight from pounds to kilograms, taking user input.
+A simple python flask web application which performs the conversion of weight from pounds to kilograms, taking user input.

+## Dockerfile

+## build_spec.yml